Beverly Januszewski, Ph.D.

 Exceptions to confidentiality exist, as required by law.
 Disclosure may be required in the following circumstances:

-When mental state is used as part of a legal defense;
+-When mental state is used as part of a legal defense; or

 If clients present for family or couples therapy, I cannot guarantee that information shared by an individual will be held confidential from the other involved party(ies).